danStich/anadrofish/README.md

 # .
 Distribute to workers -----
 # Number of simulations to run
-# You will need to run this MANY more times (1 million+) to stabilize results
 niterations <- 100

 # Run the simulation ----